B0ySetsF1re/Cinema_Tickets_Booking/README.md

 Here you should look for ``` [userController.ensureAuthenticated, userController.isManagerOrAdmin]```.
 Those are callbacks being put into the array, you can comment it with ```/* */```, which then allow you to enter the dashboard's user section and create a user with preferred role with the web form mentioned before.

-In the near future there will be rule for all dashboard routes, which will check the authentication and the role of a user.
+In the near future there will be a rule for all dashboard routes, which will check the authentication and the role of a user.

 ## Finally